Federal Chancellor Helmut Schmidt Foundation

 The Federal Chancellor Helmut Schmidt Foundation (German: Bundeskanzler-Helmut-Schmidt-Stiftung, Abbr.
-BKHS) is the most recent of the six non-partisan foundations commemorating politicians in Germany.
-It was established on 1 January 2017 by the German Bundestag to “preserve the memory of Helmut Schmidt’s political work for the freedom and unity of the German people, for European freedom and unification and for understanding and reconciliation among nations”.
+BKHS) is the most recent of the seven non-partisan foundations commemorating politicians in Germany.
+It was established on 1 January 2017 by the German Bundestag to "preserve the memory of Helmut Schmidt's political work for the freedom and unity of the German people, for European freedom and unification and for understanding and reconciliation among nations".
 Within the framework of its political education work, it is also tasked with conveying to young people in particular those topics that exercised Schmidt as a politician and journalist.

 The foundation has its headquarters in central Hamburg and a branch office in Schmidt's former home in the Langenhorn district of the city, where the private Helmut Schmidt Archives are also located.

 Organisation

 The BKHS is a foundation in public law under direct federal government control.
 It is funded by grants from the federal budget and is subject to legal supervision by the Federal Government Commissioner for Culture and the Media (BKM).

-The bodies of the foundation are the Board of Trustees, whose members are appointed for a period of five years by the Federal President, and the Management Board appointed by the Trustees.
-The Board of Trustees currently comprises Peer Steinbrück (Chair), Dirk Fischer, Johannes Kahrs, Giovanni di Lorenzo, Sandra Maischberger and Constanze Stelzenmüller.
+The bodies of the foundation are the Board of Trustees, whose members are appointed for a period of five years by the Federal President, and the management board appointed by the Trustees.
+The Board of Trustees currently comprises Peer Steinbrück (chair), Dirk Fischer, Johannes Kahrs, Giovanni di Lorenzo, Sandra Maischberger and Constanze Stelzenmüller.

-The historian Meik Woyke has been Chairman of the Management Board and Managing Director since 1 July 2019.
+The historian Meik Woyke has been chairman of the management board and managing director since 1 July 2019.
 Further, honorary members of the board are Hans-Gerhard Husung and Bernd Neuendorf.
 From 2017 to 2019, Stefan Herms and Knut Nevermann managed the foundation's business as honorary board members.